Fate of ‘Most Important Fish in the Sea’ Hangs on Commission Decision

 It all centers on menhaden.
 This conceptual illustration shows some of the species that feed on Atlantic menhaden in the waters off the U.S. East Coast.
 Having enough of these forage fish in the ocean to feed predators is critical to maintaining a flourishing marine ecosystem.
 People benefit too, through better fishing and more opportunities to view wildlife—both of which boost local businesses and strengthen coastal economies.
 State fishery managers from Maine to Florida should set catch limits to protect menhaden’s important role in the ecosystem.
 Clockwise, from top center: osprey, bluefish, loon, weakfish, cod, striped bass, king mackerel, humpback whale, and bald eagle.© The Pew Charitable Trusts

-Note: This post was updated Aug.
-31 to reflect a change by the Atlantic States Marine Fisheries Commission in a public hearing location.
+Note: This post was updated Sept.
+27 and Aug.
+31 to reflect changes in hearing locations, dates, and the end of the public comment period, which were announced by the Atlantic States Marine Fisheries Commission.

 In just a few months, fishery managers along the U.S. East Coast will make a major decision that will determine the long-term future of one of the region’s most vital species—and the state of the larger Atlantic Ocean ecosystem it powers.
 Atlantic menhaden, which some fisheries experts call “the most important fish in the sea,” are at the center of the debate—and the food web.
 On Nov.
 13 and 14, the Atlantic States Marine Fisheries Commission (ASMFC), which coordinates the conservation and management of 27 nearshore fish species from Maine to Florida, will set not only the 2018 catch limit for menhaden but also a course for the future.
 How the commission views menhaden’s role as prey for wildlife in the broader ecosystem will affect hundreds of millions of these fish.